DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 # GroupingPanel Plugin Reference

 A plugin that renders a panel showing grouped columns in the Grid's header.
-An end-user can change the grouping options by interacting with this panel.
+An end-user can use this panel to change the grouping options.

 Optionally, the plugin allows an end-user to change grouped columns' sorting order and renders the corresponding sort indicators.